 Aside from the getting up early part, this is probably the easiest and best way to enjoy your ride.
 Depending on how long you plan to be out there, a start time of 7 or 8 am will get you back before the real hot stuff hits.
 Riding after the peak heat times is also good since the sun’s scorching power decreases quickly late in the day.
 Don’t forget your lights!

 Sunscreen is your best friend this time of year.
 A sunburn not only does damage to your skin but also causes fatigue and increases your need for hydration.
 Sun protective clothing is another great way to protect yourself from the sun since the protection will never wash or sweat off.
 Look for a UPF rating (Ultraviolet Protection Factor) of 30-50.
 Choose from jerseys, arm and knee protectors, and a cap to shield your head.
 Look for clothing with cooling technology to help you beat the heat and fabrics that wick sweat away from your body.
 Stay away from cottons and other fabrics that absorb moisture.

 Keep Your Cool

 Bring extra water on your ride and when you start to feel the heat (or before) pour cool water over your neck and forearms, and soak your jersey and arm protectors.
-Some people like to wear a wet bandana around their neck.
-It’s also a great idea to squirt water on your head through the vents in your helmet every 15 minutes or so.
+Some people like to wear a wet bandana or cooling towel around their neck.
+It’s also a good idea to squirt water on your head through the vents in your helmet every 15 minutes or so.
 Not only will all that the water feel great, but as you ride the evaporative effect will continue to help keep you cool.
-Make sure you don’t use all your water, and refill those bottles whenever you stop if possible!
+Make sure you don’t use all your water, and refill those bottles whenever you stop if possible.
 Loop your rides around convenience stores, water fountains, or a handy faucet so you never run out.